|Telefono||041 234 6760|

 www.unive.it/persone/traviglia (scheda personale)

-Dr Traviglia is a Marie Curie Research Fellow and Adjunct Professor at the University Ca’ Foscari of Venice (Italy) and a Honorary Research Affiliate of the University of Sydney.
-From 2006 to 2015 she was a Postdoctoral Research Fellow in the department of Archaeology of the University of Sydney and in the Department of Ancient History at Macquarie University (Sydney), where her research has focused primarily on ancient and historical anthropogenic landscapes.
+Lecturer in Computing Applications to Archaeology and Cultural Heritage and in Computational Thinking at the University Ca’ Foscari of Venice from 2003 to 2018, she held positions as Research Fellow at the department of Archaeology of the University of Sydney and the Department of Ancient History at Macquarie University (Sydney) from 2006 to 2015.
+She re-entered European academia in 2015 as the recipient of an H2020 Marie Curie Fellowship, held until 2018 at the Ca' Foscari's DAIS.
 Before, she held positions as Visiting Scholar at the Research Centre of the Slovenian Academy of Sciences and Arts (ZRC SAZU) and the University of Washington.

-She is internationally recognised as an emerging specialist in Landscape Archaeology, a field to which she is contributing to through the application and expansion of innovative digital survey technologies – such as Remote Sensing, GNSS, and mobile devices – in support of more traditional archaeological field methods and research.
+Dr Traviglia’s work is placed at the intersection of technology and humanities and most of her research focuses on mediating the inclusion of digital practices within the study and management of cultural heritage.
+Her expertise lies mainly in multi and hyperspectral image processing (close and far range) for the analysis of cultural landscape and material culture.
+She is internationally recognised as a specialist in Landscape Archaeology, a field to which she is contributing to through the application and expansion of innovative digital survey technologies – such as Remote Sensing, GNSS, and mobile devices – in support of more traditional archaeological field methods and research.
 Broadly speaking, her research revolves around human-environment interactions: she uses social, cultural, ecological and spatial perspectives to study diachronic transformations of regional landscapes.
 Her work specifically focuses on analysing long term landscape transformations and the impact such transformations had on ancient communities as a way to investigate the human responses to variability and environmental change.
-Currently, she researches the nature of ancient land divisions and landscape engineering, using the exceptionally well preserved landscapes of the UNESCO world heritage site of Aquileia (Italy) to unlock Roman settlement dynamics, principles and agenda.
+For several years now, she has been investigating the nature of ancient land divisions and landscape engineering using the exceptionally well preserved landscapes of the UNESCO world heritage site of Aquileia (Italy) to unlock Roman settlement dynamics, principles and agenda.